danini-the-panini/danini.dev/content/blog/mandelbrot-web-workers-wasm-and-webgpu.md

 The use case for WASM is usually to use native libraries, typically written in something like C, in the browser.
 For example, you might want to use libzip to create zip files without calling a server.
 Similarly, you might have a desktop application written in a systems programming language, and you want to port it to the web.
 Most of the code can compile directly to WASM, and all you need to do is provide a user interface, or the UI may even be able to render directly to a canvas or something.
 Even OpenGL code can be converted to WebGL during the compilation process, allowing native games to be compiled to run in the web with little to no modification.

 Another use case for WASM is performance.
 While normally it is roughly the same as regular JavaScript, since JS has been optimised for decades, it has some features that JavaScript does not, that gives it an edge.
 The most notable one of those features is something call SIMD, or Single Instruction Multiple Data.
-SIMD is a set of special CPU instructions that allow you to do multiple calculations in a single instruction, for example, multiply four pairs of numbers at the same time.
+SIMD is a set of special CPU instructions that allow you to do multiple calculations in a single instruction.
+For example, multiply four pairs of numbers at the same time, or perform vector calculation in a single step.
 This can potentially quadruple your performance if you are doing lots of basic arithmetic.

 Mandelbrot is a perfect candidate for the use of SIMD, due to its embarrassingly parallel nature.
 We can easily modify the logic to use SIMD instructions to compute four pixels at a time.
 This unsurprisingly does result in roughly four times the performance.